FLUX-SE/all_docs/documentation/4_Processing_Section.md

 effectfull processing).

 - **Dynamic Soft (Default)**
-    In Soft mode, the release becomes automatic (according to the "Velocity" setting) so does the compres- sion, de-expansion, the clipper knee and the "Relax" value.
+    In Soft mode, the release becomes automatic (according to the "Velocity" setting) so does the compression, de-expansion, the clipper knee and the "Relax" value.
     This setting is suitable when a more natural kind of sound is desired, such as track compression, bus mix and final mix.
 - **Dynamic Deep**